airsidemobile/JOSESwift/README.md

 ## Installation

-JOSESwift integrates nicely into your and macOS projects.
+JOSESwift integrates nicely into your iOS and macOS projects.
 We support the following package managers:

 ### CocoaPods